 Supported independent living is the name of the NDIS funding that provides supports to people with disabilities to help them live as independently as possible.

-There is often a lot of confusion about how SIL funding works because it often works a bit differently to other parts of the NDIS.
+There is often a lot of confusion about how SIL funding works because it works a bit differently from other independent living services and disability support.

 Essentially this means that a SIL provider will supply the workers to support people in the house with daily living tasks.

 This is all done with a focus on developing your skills so you can live as independently as possible.

 Assist with support, domestic duties and personal care in the home.

 Can help with community access outside of the home.

 Helps the residents organise household tasks like preparing food, cleaning, etc.